 “Working from home has become discreet and portable, with a laptop that can be used at a desk or sofa”

-Look at where friends congregate when they come over, and add rugs, pouffes and cushions to those areas.
+Look at where people congregate when the use the room, and add rugs, pouffes and cushions to those areas.
 Even the smallest of living rooms can accomodate a grazing table or large tray of snacks and sharing plates.

 Be clever with the space you have, using baskets and wall caddies as storage on otherwise redundant wall areas.
 Use them to store cutlery, napkins and other essentials to save on valuable drawer space in a small kitchen.